sequenceiq/blog/source/_posts/2014-03-11-data-cleaning-with-mapreduce-and-morphline.markdown

 }
 ```
 <!-- more -->
 Now lets create our mapper only job to process the data.
-What we need to do is build the Morphline command chain by parsing the configuration file as shown
+What we need to do is build the Morphlines command chain by parsing the configuration file as shown

 ```java protected void setup(Context context)
 File morphLineFile = new File(context.getConfiguration().get(MORPHLINE_FILE));